-Works by local and international artists ranging from the 1960s to now will display and enhance the understanding and explore the notion and possibility of copying and its function as a facilitator for development in art.
+Works by local and international artists ranging from the 1960s to now display and enhance the understanding and explore the notion and possibility of copying and its function as a facilitator for development in art.
 A large collection of replica watches would be on view as part of the exhibition.